Heggmovatnet

-Heggmovatnet is a lake that lies in the municipality of Bodø in Nordland county, Norway.
+Heggmovatnet is a lake that lies in Bodø Municipality in Nordland county, Norway.
 The 9.38 km2 lake is located about 10 km northeast of the village of Løding.
 The lake is regulated and it is the main water source for the town of Bodø.
 The water flows out of the lake into the river Heggmoelva, which then flows into the lake Vatnvatnet.
 Sjunkhatten National Park surrounds the lake.